seydx/homebridge-sonybravia-platform/README.md

 ### IP Adress and PSK

 Enter the IP address of your television in the ipaddress field.
 On your TV go to Settings->Network->Home network->IP Control.
 Change Authentication to "Normal and Pre-Shared Key".
 Enter something for the Pre-Shared Key.
-Put that same string in the pskfield.
+Put that same string in the psk field.

 ### Home APP